This Gluten-Free Vegan Vanilla Bean and Mango Chia Seed Pudding is one of the first recipes I've made using my new organic vanilla bean powder.

 - is an abundant source of minerals and broad spectrum B vitamins

-Tip #1: I don’t think this would turn out the same if you tried to substitute the pure vanilla bean powder with vanilla extract.
-I didn’t test it with the extract because I didn’t want to waste an entire serving of my chia pudding to try it out and because I was so pleased with the vanilla bean powder.
-One of the reasons I switched from using the extract is because I didn’t care for the strong alcohol flavor, especially in raw snacks like this one.
-You don’t have to worry about that when using the powder and, it will last twice as long as the extract because you only have to use half as much.
-It’s the best $24 dollars I have spent in a long time, hands down.
+Tip #1: I don't think this would turn out the same if you tried to substitute the pure vanilla bean powder with vanilla extract.
+I didn't test it with the extract because I didn't want to waste an entire serving of my chia pudding to try it out and because I was so pleased with my 100% ground vanilla bean powder.
+One of the reasons I switched from using the extract is because I didn't care for the strong alcohol flavor, especially in raw desserts like this one.
+You don't have to worry about that when using the powder and, it will last twice as long as the extract because you only have to use half as much.
+It's the best $15 dollars I have spent in a long time, hands down.

 Tip #3: I like to use a mason jar to mix it and then eat my pudding straight from the jar, but you don't have to use a mason jar to mix it up.
 Just put all the ingredients into a small bowl, stir very well and put it in the refrigerator to firm.